 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 <jms:endpoint name="In" queue="test.In" connector-ref="jmsConnector1" /> <jms:endpoint name="Out" queue="test.Out" connector-ref="jmsConnector1" /> <flow> ... <inbound-endpoint ref="In"> <jms:transaction action="ALWAYS_BEGIN" /> </inbound-endpoint> ... <outbound-endpoint ref="Out"> <jms:transaction action="ALWAYS_JOIN" /> </outbound-endpoint> ... </flow>

 This configuration defines a global JMS endpoint that receives on a "test.In" queue and another global JMS endpoint that sends on a "test.Out" queue.
 The action attribute tells Mule what to do for each message.
-In this case, create a new transaction for every message received.
-The outbound endpoint uses the resource enlisted in the current transaction, if one is running.
-In this case, it uses the same JMS session that has been used to receive the event.
-When the message routes from the inbound endpoint to the outbound endpoint, the transaction commits or rolls back.
+In this case, a new transaction will be created for every message received.
+The outbound endpoint will use the resource enlisted in the current transaction, if one is running.
+In this case, it will use the same JMS session that has been used to receive the event.
+When the message has been routed from the inbound endpoint to the outbound endpoint, the transaction will be committed or rolled back.

 You can set action values on the

 NONE - Never participate in a transaction.

 ALWAYS_BEGIN - Always start a new transaction when receiving a message.
 If a previous transaction exists, it commits that transaction.